rearc-data/fred-nondefense-capital-goods/dataset-description.md

-This release contains information on new orders of capital goods excluding aircrafts in terms of millions of dollars.
-Capital goods are different than consumer goods because they are used to produce other goods and services.
+This release contains information on new orders of non-defense capital goods - excluding aircrafts - in terms of millions of dollars.
+Capital goods are used to produce other goods and services.